-What are Their Lives Like?
+What Are Their Lives Like?

 The Burmese ideally grow rice in irrigated fields; however, they also resort to "slash and burn" cultivation.
 In this process, they first clear the plots by burning off the vegetation.
 Then they grow crops on it for one or two years before moving to new territory.
-As a result, many of the tropical forests have been replaced by areas of bare soil, and tangled bamboo now grows on the hillsides that were once covered by lush vegetation.

-The Burmese are predominantly Hinayana Buddhists.
+The Burmese are predominantly Buddhists.
 The traditional goal in Buddhism is to seek the middle path to Nirvana, or ultimate peace.
 They believe that death is not a threat to one who has done good deeds.
 Instead, it is simply a "passing" from one life to another.
 They believe that those with less merit are reborn as demons, ghosts, animals, or inhabitants of hell.

 Though the Burmese are predominantly Buddhist, they have mingled many animistic practices (based on the belief that non-human objects have spirits) with Buddhism.
-Their animistic beliefs center around inherently evil spirits called nats.
+Their animistic beliefs center on inherently evil spirits called nats.
 Sadly, they spend their lives trying to appease the nats so that they will be protected from any other evil spirits that may seek to harm them.
 All of their homes have altars for the spirits, as well as a statue of Buddha.

 The Burmese left their homeland in search of peace.
 Unfortunately, they are not finding peace in India.
 They need loving Christ followers who will introduce them to the Prince of Peace, Jesus Christ.
 Fervent prayer and increased evangelism efforts are the keys to seeing them reached with the gospel.